Conservative Party (Armenia): History

 The Conservative Party was founded in 1991.
 The current charter of the party was adopted during the 5th party congress on 1 November 2003.
 The Conservative Party had been a member of the Armenian National Congress (ANC), and some members participated in the 2012 Armenian parliamentary elections under the ANC's electoral list.
 The party opted to leave the ANC in 2013.
 Several party members participated in the 2013 Yerevan City Council election, under the Heritage party's Barev Yerevan alliance.
 The alliance came in third place, winning 8.48% of the vote.

 The Conservative Party confirmed that it would participate in the 2021 Armenian parliamentary elections as part of the Free Homeland Alliance.
 Following the election, the Free Homeland Alliance received just 0.32% of the popular vote, failing to win any seats in the National Assembly.

 The Conservative Party currently does not have any representation in the National Assembly and acts as an extra-parliamentary force.

 On 18 July 2022, Mikael Hayrapetyan resigned from the position of chairman of the Conservative Party.
 Hayrapetyan had been serving as chairman since 1998.

+On 9 January 2024, Hayk Mirzoyan was elected as party Chairman.